Freedome Lane: Paulie’s Pop

 “Rightfully so,” Helen said.
 “I kept this secret from him for sixty plus years.
 Minus those eight I was in prison since the little bastard never visited me!”

-“For what it’s worth, I forgive you,” Rose said.
+“For what it’s worth; I forgive you for not telling me,” Rose said.

 “I just hope Paulie comes around,” Rose said.
 “It would be a shame if he missed out on spending time with his real father.
 This is his last chance.”

-“And my father was such a shit,” Helen said.
-“He was so cold to Paulie since he wasn’t his real son.
+“And my father was such a shit to Paulie,” Helen said.
+“He was so cold to him since he wasn’t his real son.
 It’s one of the reasons he was written out of the will.”

 “What was the other reason?”
 Rose asked.

-Helen eyed Rose and passed a quick glance towards Da’Quarius.
+Helen eyed Rose and passed a quick glance toward Da’Quarius.

 “What?”
 Da’Quarius asked.
 “He told me about it months back.
 It’s cool.
-I know da old ginnies around here are racist as fuck.”
+I know da’ old ginnies ’round here are racist as fuck.”